-Broad stars with bat, ball as England put Windies on ropes
+England in sight of series win as Broad stars with bat, ball

 Broad took the wicket of Kraigg Brathwaite (1) in his first over — England’s second — and also trapped Roston Chase lbw in the final session to finish with figures of 2-17.

+Archer, supposedly the new star of England, was first change and worked in the shadows.

+“On today’s performance, do you think we are in the best bowling attack?”
+Broad asked, pointedly, in the post-match news conference about him and Anderson.

-The West Indies closed with Jason Holder on 24 and Shane Dowrich on 10, their bid to capture a test series in England for the first time since 1988 looking in ruins.
+The West Indies closed with Jason Holder on 24 and Shane Dowrich — looking extremely uncomfortable — on 10, their bid to capture a test series in England for the first time since 1988 looking in ruins.

 More AP cricket: https://apnews.com/Cricket and https://twitter.com/AP_Sports